 Look out for quirky artwork in all the public spaces.
 You’ll find owls, hedgehogs, fairy doors, a dragonfly and much more.
-The bug hotel is home to our tiniest residents.
-A Sensory Garden with winding walkways, edible and aromatic plants and trees and restful seating areas will be completed in spring 2021.
+The insect hotel is home to our tiniest residents.
+A Sensory Garden with winding walkway, edible and aromatic plants and trees and central seating area, is a magical corner in which to rest.

-The farm shop is open every Saturday and Sunday (apart from Sundays after a farm event such as tap day or a fair) from 11am till 2pm (or until the day’s bake is sold out).
+The Horsenden Loaf bakery + coffee stall is open every Friday Saturday and Sunday (apart from Sundays after a farm event such as tap day or a fair) from 11am till 2pm on Fridays and 10am till 4pm on weekends.

-The agricultural side of the farm is managed by Horsenden Farm CIC, and the tending of the beds is done mostly by local volunteers.
+The agricultural side of the farm – growing the veg, tending the orchard, and looking after the animals – is done by local volunteers.
 Anyone wanting to lend a hand is very welcome, please get in touch!